FlorianBauer/sila-orchestrator/README.md

 # ![sila-orchestrator logo](doc/pictures/sila-orchestrator-logo-128px.png) sila-orchestrator

-A simple, dynamic SiLA 2 client for coordinating various services.
-The main goal is to easily link different SiLA 2 commands together to create a automated, continuous workflow between distinct devices.
+A simple, dynamic [SiLA 2](https://sila-standard.com/) compliant client for coordinating various services.
+The main goal of this client is to easily link different SiLA 2 commands together, to create a automated, continuous workflow between distinct devices.

 ![The sila-orchestrator client](doc/pictures/sila-orchestrator-gui.png)

 ### Build the Project

+To build this project, a moderately current JDK and Maven installation is required.
-Enter the project directory and use the following command to build the project:
+Enter the project directory and use the following command to to start the build process:

 ```bash
 mvn clean install -DskipTests